Edwin Richard Hallifax: Farewell dinner

-Hobby
+Personal life

 When he was the District Officer North (Taipo), he had been spending his recreational time walking over the hills with gun and dog and he was a familiar figure amongst the local farmers of Fanling and the neighbouring villages.
 In December 1908, when he was out shooting near Tai Po, his gun went off accidentally.
 Sone of the shots entered his hand.
 The wounds received temporary attention.

 It was said that he was the man more than any other responsible for the construction of a course at Fanling.
 The relationship of the District Officer with the village elders everywhere was avuncular or, indeed, almost paternal.